KxtR-27/LowLevelGraphic/README.md

 6. The canvas draws the next row.
 <br><br>
-7. Before drawing the next bitmap (circles, skewed, etc.), the canvas translates to a new position in the window before applying a rotation and/or scaling transform if applicable.
+7. Before drawing the next bitmap (circles, skewed, etc.), the canvas translates to a new position in the window before applying a rotation and/or scaling transform if applicable.[^NYI]
 8. This new location/position/rotation/scale **<ins>becomes the base transform</ins>**
-  and is stored in the variable from step one.
+  and is stored in the variable from step one.[^NYI]
-9. The process repeats itself until all "versions" of the "bitmap" are drawn.
+9. The process repeats itself until all "versions" of the "bitmap" are drawn. [^NYI]

+[^NYI]: Not yet implemented.

 ## Quick Analysis of what I Learned
 As the project is not yet finished, I cannot yet provide this analysis.